DilinaHirantha/DilinaHirantha/README.md

 I'm a results-driven Full-Stack Developer with expertise in .NET, .NET Core, Microsoft Azure, VueJs and, Angular.
 Passionate about building scalable web solutions, I thrive in collaborative environments and enjoy solving complex problems through innovative thinking.

 ## 🚀 About Me
-📊 Currently working as the Full Stack .NET developer.
+-📊 Currently working as the Full Stack .NET developer.
-🎓 B.Sc.
-(Hons.) in Information Technology – University of Moratuwa 📫 Reach me at: dilinahj@gmail.com
+-🎓 B.Sc.
+(Hons.) in Information Technology – University of Moratuwa.
+-📫 Reach me at: dilinahj@gmail.com

 💡 Let's connect and build something amazing!